-Each share of Class A Preferred Stock is convertible, at the option of the holder, into one fully paid and nonassessable share of Common Stock subject to certain adjustments.
+Each share of Class A Preferred Stock is convertible, at the option of the holder, into 1/1,125 fully paid and nonassessable share of Common Stock subject to certain adjustments.
+Accordingly, Fortress' 250,000 shares of Class A Preferred Stock may be converted into 222 shares of Common Stock at any time.